junxit/us-congress-bills-114/bill.md

   - **(2)** Geographic diversity of the members of any such consortium so as to cover different regions across the United States.
 - **(e)** *Metrics* If the Secretary of Homeland Security works with a consortium pursuant to subsection (a), the Secretary shall measure the effectiveness of the activities undertaken by such consortium under this Act.
 - **(f)** *Outreach* The Secretary of Homeland Security shall conduct outreach to universities and colleges, including historically Black colleges and universities, Hispanic-serving institutions, Tribal Colleges and Universities, and other minority-serving institutions, regarding opportunities to support efforts to address cybersecurity risks and incidents, including threats of terrorism and acts of terrorism, by working with the Secretary pursuant to subsection (a).
-- **(g)** *Termination* The authority to carry out this Act shall terminate on the date that is five years after the date of the enactment of this Act.
+- **(g)** *Termination* The authority to carry out this Act shall terminate on the date that is 5 years after the date of the enactment of this Act.
 - **(h)** *Consortium defined* In this Act, the term “consortium” means a group primarily composed of non-profit entities, including academic institutions, that develop, update, and deliver cybersecurity training in support of homeland security.